 2 slices gouda

 salt and pepper

 - Heat the oven to 220° (200° fan) to bake the bread according to package instructions.
 The filling will be ready by the time the bread is baked.

 - Trim the fat from the steak.
-I know this is sacrilege but the fat won’t render quickly enough to become crispy so it’s best to remove it to stop the steak becoming chewy.
+I know this is sacrilege but the fat won’t render quickly enough to become crispy so remove it to stop the steak being chewy.
 Slice the steak into 1-2cm wide strips.